thebrumby/HotWalletClaimer/README.md

    git clone https://github.com/thebrumby/HotWalletBot.git

    ```
 5. **Switch to the repository directory:**
    ```bash
    cd HotWalletBot

    ```
 6. **Install the dependencies:**
    ```bash
    pip install selenium Pillow

    ```
 7. **Run the Python script or use the unattended method below:**
    ```bash
    python3 claim.py

    ```

+Note: You have two options to integrate your accounts:
+1) Create a seed.txt file in the same directory as claim.py.
+This will load when claim.py starts (not recommended on shared computers).
+2) Operate without a seed.txt file.
+You will be prompted to enter the seed phrases every time you start the script (most secure).

+Each seed phrase should be 12 words, each separated by a space.
+As mentioned earlier, you may enter more than one seed phrase, with each one on a separate line.

 # How to leave the script running for unattended claims